opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

-If an explicit response is not defined for the command definitions in the following sections, the Error Message is the expected response with “No Error”.
+If an explicit response is not defined for the command definitions in the following sections, the Error Message is the expected response with "No Error".
 The Error Message can occur as the response for any command that fails processing.